 I am a licensed psychologist located in Pittsburgh, Pennsylvania.
 My area of specialty and interest is forensic evaluations, for criminal, civil, and family courts.
 I pride myself in being an ethical and thorough evaluator, as well as a proficient report writer able to convey complex ideas to the courts.
 My private practice, Bliss Psychological Services LLC, was chosen for the 2018 Best of Pittsburgh awards in the category of Psychologist.

-As part of my private practice, I am currently accepting referrals for a variety of forensic evaluations throughout Pennsylvania for both criminal and family court matters.
+As part of my private practice, I am currently accepting referrals for a variety of forensic evaluations throughout Pennsylvania for criminal, civil, and family court matters.
 These types of evaluations include competency to stand trial evaluations (for both children and adults), decertification assessments for juveniles and juvenile certification evaluations, mitigating factors/circumstances evaluations, immigration assessments and recommendations evaluations, psychosexual risk assessments (for both adults and juveniles), psychological evaluations to potentially assist in restoring gun-rights after a 302 hospitalization, custody evaluations, dependency (parenting capacity) evaluations, and fitness for duty evaluations.
 I am also available to complete general mental health evaluations, both in forensic and non-forensic situations.
 Finally, I also accept referrals for jury consulting, consulting with attorneys, and critiques of other evaluations.
 In addition to my clinical work, I collaborate with CYF caseworkers, attorneys, judges, and other treatment providers, and I provide expert testimony when needed.

 Basics about Forensic Evaluations